7.3 Weekly Measurement and Trend Monitoring

 Test Your Knowledge

-A wound appears larger this week, but the prior note did not define measurement method.
+A wound appears larger this week, but the prior note did not define the measurement method.
 What is the best exam response?

 A